 Located in the north-central part of Fauquier County, the Cromwell’s Run Rural Historic District consists of more than 14,000 acres of rolling farmland centered along Atoka Road.
 The district has traditionally been agricultural since its 18th-century role as part of Lord Fairfax’s Northern Neck Proprietary.
 During the Civil War it saw significant activity due to its close association with Confederate Colonel John S. Mosby and his infamous Rangers.
 Though beef and dairy cattle are still raised there, horses have become an important basis of the economy, and the predominance of foxhunting within the district since the early 20th century has earned the area its sobriquet as Virginia’s “Hunt Country.”
-The district has a high concentration of intact architectural treasures ranging from simple cabins to high-style, formal homes such as Wexford, a residence of President John F. Kennedy and his wife, Jacqueline.
+Cromwell’s Run Rural Historic District has a high concentration of intact architectural treasures ranging from simple cabins to high-style, formal homes such as Wexford, a residence of President John F. Kennedy and his wife, Jacqueline.
+These include three that are individually listed in the registers: Oak Hill, the childhood home of John Marshall; Woodside, the early-19th-century home to Chief Justice Marshall’s granddaughter, Anne Lewis Marshall, and her husband James Fitzgerald Jones; and an early gristmill building complex known as The Mill House.
 With churches, schools, mills, and commercial and industrial buildings nestled about it, the district’s rural landscape is characterized by open fields, hills, and woodlands, featuring stone walls, handsome fences, and historic roadbeds dating to the mid-18th century.

 [VLR Listed 9/18/2008; NRHP Listed 11/12/2008]

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.